 The term is used to refer both to a particular day's meeting of the House or the Senate and to the entire period for which the Legislature has been convened.
-There are five types of session that may be convened: executive, extended, joint, organization, regular, and special.
+The types of session that may be convened are: executive, extended, joint, organization, regular, and special.

 Executive Session: A session excluding from the chamber or committee room all persons other than members and essential staff personnel.
 Section 4(b) of Article III of the State Constitution provides that the Senate may resolve itself into executive session for the sole purpose of considering a person's appointment to office or removal or suspension from office.

 Extended Session: A regular or special session that has been prolonged beyond its allocated time in order to complete action on introduced legislation.
 Extension of a session requires a three-fifths vote by members in each house.